A step-by-step walkthrough for creating a Telegram bot that queries real data from the Sai protocol. No prior bot experience needed!

 Displays results with pagination (Next buttons)

 Best part: No database needed!
-Everything pulls live data from SAI's GraphQL API.
+Everything pulls live data from Sai's GraphQL API.

 Prerequisites Checklist